 The fund will launch in partnership with Let Us initially.
 Let Us is an Ethical Lettings Agency run by a group of housing providers with a long-established reputation for successfully managing tens of thousands of homes across Greater Manchester.
 They work with landlords to help them tackle the housing crisis in the region by offering the right homes to the right tenants, making more homes in the private rented sector available to tenants who really need them, while minimising risks to landlords through their proven and robust management approach.

 The fund will initially focus on purchasing affordable homes in the Greater Manchester region and will expand nationally.

-The Fund seeks to offer investors a commercial risk-adjusted return on their investment, including both rental yield and capital appreciation on properties.
-Risk is reduced as investors benefit from a widely diversified portfolio leased on fully repairing and ensuring five year leases effectively enabling the charity to underwrite the operational maintenance, management and void risks.
+The fund seeks to offer investors a commercial risk-adjusted return on their investment, including both rental yield and capital appreciation on properties.
+Risk is reduced as investors benefit from a widely diversified portfolio leased on fully repairing and ensuring five-year leases effectively enabling the charity or service provider to underwrite the operational maintenance, management and void risks.

 The fund is aiming for its first investment close of £20m in October 2020 and will be raising further investment to grow to £100m over its lifetime and provide around 870 affordable homes across the UK.